CeON/rJavaPackageExample/README.markdown

 Shiny package build is triggered by executing script:

-`./scripts/build/artifactory.sh`
+`./scripts/build/repository.sh`

 in root project directory.
-It creates both package and `latest.txt` files to be uploaded to artifactory.
+It creates both package and `latest.txt` files to be uploaded to repository.
-`latest.txt` file contains name of the current module and its main purpose is to serve as pointer to the latest module version in artifactory.
+`latest.txt` file contains name of the current package and its main purpose is to serve as pointer to the latest package version in repository.

 Shiny package includes `version.txt` file with git commit id identifying build.